An Gúm: Lexicography

 The most famous book published by An Gúm is arguably the Foclóir Póca ("pocket dictionary").
 This pocket Irish/English and English/Irish dictionary is described on the www.forasnagaeilge.ie website as an all-time bestseller in Ireland.
 Other dictionaries have been published by An Gúm, including those by Niall Ó Dónaill (Irish-English Dictionary) and Tomás de Bhaldraithe.

 Foclóir Nua Béarla-Gaeilge

-An Gúm is working on a project to develop a New English-Irish Dictionary.
-Step 1, involving planning and design, was completed in autumn 2004.
-Step 2 of the initiative, involving writing the dictionary, was in progress as of 2010.
+In the 21st century An Gúm has developed a "New English-Irish Dictionary".

+The Concise English-Irish Dictionary was published in 2020.
+The Concise English-Irish Dictionary was derived from the New English-Irish Dictionary.